ascmitc/mhl/README.md

 ### The `check` command

-The `check` command traverses through the content of a folder, hashes all found files and compares ("verifies") the hashes against the records in the `asc-mhl` folder.
+The `check` command traverses through the content of a folder, hashes all found files and compares ("verifies") the hashes against the records in the `ascmhl` folder.

 The command detects, prints errors, and exits with a non-0 exit code for

-* all files that are existent in the file system but are not registered in the `asc-mhl` folder yet, and
+* all files that are existent in the file system but are not registered in the `ascmhl` folder yet, and
-* all files that are registered in the `asc-mhl` folder but that are missing in the file system.
+* all files that are registered in the `ascmhl` folder but that are missing in the file system.

 It is run with the root path of the file hierarchy as the parameter.

 ```
-$ mhl check /path/to/folder/
+$ ./ascmhl.py check /path/to/folder/
 ```

-If no `asc-mhl` folder is found on the root level, an error is thrown.
+If no `ascmhl` folder is found on the root level, an error is thrown.

-`asc-mhl` folders further down the file hierarchy are also read, and its recorded hashes are used for verification.
+`ascmhl` folders further down the file hierarchy are also read, and its recorded hashes are used for verification.

 Implementation: